mattlennon3/awesome-config/README.md

 - [ ] when copying a screenshot to the clipboard, don't seem to be able to paste into every program (i.e works when pasting to discord chat/whatsapp but not into a directory)
 - [ ] create a PKGBUILD to keep track of what is required to be installed, rather than just listing the programs in apps.lua
 - [ ] youtube-dl rofi prompt
+- [ ] Add screenshot client name into the file name.
+  - [ ] create a folder for the client name and place it there?

 vertical stacking layout: